ethanaward/EECS448_Project4/README.md

 password: Password123

 Login to account, then click "Admin Page" from the Profile Page to navigate to the Admin Page, then click "Run Tests" to run the test suite.

+In order to test it, you need a server to run the PHP.
+The EECS servers will not work, as session variables seem to be broken on them.
+We recommend using LAMP or its Windows/Mac equivalents, WAMP and MAMP.